lakaens/Bike-game/README.md

 ## Sensors

 We have implemented 6 sensors for this game.
 4 are made for the checkpoints.
-The 4 checkpoints are around the map, when you reach one a coin sounds.
+This ones are around the map, when you reach one a coin sounds.
 If you reach a checkpoint and the car goes out of the map you will respawn in the last checkpoint you have reached.
 The 2 remaining are the sensors for the finish line.
 One is made for starting the race against the clock.
 The other one is to stop the race against the clock.

 ## How I know the time that i've made?